FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 * 5V Power
 * Signals

-The 12V circuit is where all the necessary wires are connected so electricity can get from the 12V power supply into the Control Unit and then be sent out at the right time to the 12V components in the MicroLab:
+The 12V circuit is where all the necessary wires are connected so electricity can get from the 12V power supply into the Control Unit and then be sent out at the right time to the 12V components in the MicroLab, specifically:
  * Through the 4-channel relay board to the
     * Heating pump (circulating pump)
     * Cooling pump (circulating pump)